alterxyz/easy-dify-guide/content/_index.md

 ## Contribution

-Just chill here!
-This is not official.

-Write anything in the issue, or make a pull request, I'll keep an eye on it and update it in time.
+Feel free to engage with this project!
+Remember, it's not an official guide.

+Also Thanks for reading!
+If you have any questions or suggestions, please write in the issue or make a pull request at [GitHub](https://github.com/alterxyz/easy-dify-guide), or simply contact me through [Discord](https://discord.gg/FngNHpbcY7).

+{{% button href="https://discord.gg/FngNHpbcY7" icon="fab fa-discord" %}}{{% /button %}}
+{{% button href="https://github.com/alterxyz/easy-dify-guide" icon="fab fa-github" %}}{{% /button %}}